Who is DFMI?

 Our Vision

-To be the premier business hub of the African film industries in a world where African film industry professionals and products are globally competitive and celebrated.
+To be the premier business hub of the African film industries in a world where African film industry professionals and content are globally competitive and celebrated.

 Our Mission